marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 ### Capability Discovery

-Identifying what power states an Energy Object supports is crucial for onboarding and integration—especially for legacy systems.
+Identifying what power states an Energy Object supports is crucial for onboarding and integration, especially for legacy systems.
 Key discovery elements include:

 - Whether the energy object supports multiple Power State Sets.
 - Semantics and limitations of each state (e.g., absolute power, relative power).